marifarwi/Soilpunk_joulethief/README.md

 # 3. Workshop version 1 (in-person)

-Duration: 8 hours (2x4 hrs, should have a 15-35 hour break in between to charge battery)
+Duration: 4 hours

 ## Day 1: Making biobatteries - duration: 3-4 hours

-### Intro soil & geo-bacteria (slide deck + written instructions) - approx 30 mins
+### Intro soil & geo-bacteria (video + facilitator manual) - approx 15 mins

 <span style="color:red">**Additional details coming soon!**</span>

 The slides will address the following questions:

-* What is a healthy soil? what lives in the soil?
 * What is geobacteria? where to find it? how does it purify water? what does it need to generate electricity?
-* What are types of soil batteries?
-* What are 2 cell batteries ? what are important elements for a bacterial cell battery to properly work ? how much electricity does it generate?
+* What are important elements for a bacterial cell battery to properly work ? how much electricity does it generate?
 * What is the protocol for creating a bacterial battery? what are the different parts needed? (membrane, wires, coal sheets..etc) how to prepare them?

 **References**